m-agboola/Gossipper/README.md

 Tweets are classified to any of the five categories:

-"Great", "Good", "Normal", "Not bad" and "Horrible"
+"Great", "Good", "Not bad", "Bad" and "Terrible"

 You can run the script using the command below

- $ python tweepy_streamer.py
+ `$ python tweepy_streamer.py`

 6.You can also use any file instead of sample.txt .
 To do that,you need to open tweepy_streamer.py file and edit this line my_file=open('test.txt','r') and enter your desired filename instead of 'test.txt' .